-Mrs. Diglio was first elected in 2010 and reelected in 2014 to serve another four-year term.
+Mrs. Diglio was first elected in 2010.
+She was reelected in May 2018 to serve her third four-year term.

 Served as Town Council Liaison to the Historic Preservation Advisory Commission.
 While Mayor and Deputy Mayor she served on the Planning Board.
 She has also been part of Neighbors Helping Neighbors and a member of the Fire Museum Committee.